List of Coronation Street characters introduced in 1992: Lisa Duckworth

-Lisa Horton (née Duckworth) was played by Caroline Milmoe.
-Lisa is introduced as the pregnant girlfriend of Terry Duckworth (Nigel Pivaro), who returns to Weatherfield after a four-year absence in 1992.
+Lisa Horton (formerly Duckworth) was played by Caroline Milmoe.
+Lisa is introduced as the pregnant ex-girlfriend of Terry Duckworth (Nigel Pivaro), who returns to Weatherfield after a four-year absence in 1992.
 Upon her arrival, Terry is arrested and returned to prison to face charges of GBH and he and Lisa later get married after he is granted day release.
 However, Terry only intends to use the wedding as a plot to escape, and he flees the church after the ceremony.

 In September, Lisa gives birth to a son, whom she names Tommy.
 Lisa struggles as a single mother.
 After coming to the conclusion that Terry was never going to be a suitable father to Tommy and that she never loved Terry, Lisa sets her sights on bookie Des Barnes (Philip Middlemiss).
 Lisa and Des fall in love and intended to move away together, but in February 1993, Lisa is knocked down by a car outside The Rovers Return whilst attempting to retrieve change after dropping her purse.
 She suffers serious injuries and dies in hospital soon after.